-1. Keep Your House Clean
+- Keep Your House Clean

 The cleaner you keep your home, the less likely you are to have roaches.
-How much you use your kitchen and whether you have little children in the house are factors in how often you will need to sweep, vacuum, wipe cabinets and countertops and more.
+How much you use your kitchen and whether you have little children in the house are factors in how often you will need to sweep, vacuum, wipe cabinets and countertops, and more.
 A very important rule is to never leave crumbs on the floor or dirty dishes and food particles in the sink overnight.
-Not only can this attract roaches, but it can bring other pests, too, such as ants.
+Not only can this attract roaches, but it can also bring other pests, too, such as ants.
 If you simply don’t have the time to keep an immaculate house, consider hiring a cleaning service to help out.

-Roaches are attracted to moisture, especially dark and damp areas.
-Therefore, it's crucial to avoid leaving standing water anywhere in your home, like in the bathtub.
-Don't leave washcloths in the bathroom or damp kitchen towels on the kitchen counter.
-If your home is particularly damp then consider using a de-humidifier.
-If you have a clogged drain that causes water to sit in the sink, then have it fixed by a plumber.
+Cockroaches are attracted to moisture, especially dark and damp areas.
+Therefore, for effective roach prevention, it's crucial not to leave standing water anywhere in your home, such as in the bathtub.
+Don't leave used washcloths lying around in the bathroom or damp kitchen towels on the kitchen counter.
+Keep laundry baskets dry.
+Do not store any damp clothing or towels inside a laundry hamper.

-3. Seal the Cracks!
+- Seal the Cracks

-4. Garbage Can Habits
+- Garbage Can Habits

-5. Compost Piles
+- Compost Piles

 Compost piles are a fabulous way to recycle your kitchen scraps.
 The problem is that indoor compost bins can attract roaches.
 Since many compost bins are kept in dark basements and contain decomposing material, they are a potential attraction to roaches.
 If possible, set up an outdoor compost bin instead, making sure it is a few feet away from your home.
 Store kitchen scraps in the freezer between trips to the compost site.